AleksanderBjelk/Mobilt_java23_Aleksander_Bjelk_Shakev4/README.md

 ```

 ## Description
-In this assignment I have created a app where you can see values from the accelerometer and light sensor in different widgets.<br>
+In this assignment I have created an app where you can see values from the accelerometer and light sensor in different widgets.<br>
 <br>
 ### Functionality
 - You can see values from accelerometer in text